EPEW 2026

-The concept of performance in EPEW 2025 is considered in its broadest sense including the notions of Quality of Service, scalability as well as reliability, availability and systems management, among the others.
-Therefore, of particular interest are the ideas introducing new methods for evaluating complex systems, as well as innovative applications of methodologies and known techniques to the latest generation of systems, networks and computer-based services.
+The concept of performance in EPEW 2026 is considered in its broadest sense, including notions of Quality of Service, scalability, reliability, availability, and systems management, among others.
+Of particular interest are ideas that introduce new methods for evaluating complex systems, as well as innovative applications of methodologies and established techniques to the latest generation of systems, networks, and computer-based services.

-EPEW 2025 seeks papers based on performance evaluation of systems from a theoretical and practical viewpoint.
-Application of performance evaluation techniques to emerging technologies, like cyber-physical systems ranging from mobile devices and Internet-of-Things (IoT), fog and edge computing, applications to large-scale cloud computing systems, smart grids, security infrastructures, are among the topics of interest to EPEW 2025.
+EPEW 2026 invites papers on the performance evaluation of systems from both theoretical and practical perspectives.
+The application of performance evaluation techniques to emerging technologies, such as cyber-physical systems—including mobile devices, the Internet of Things (IoT), fog and edge computing, large-scale cloud computing systems, smart grids, and security infrastructures—is among the topics of interest to EPEW 2026.

 Scope and topics